chaohstat/SBISIS/README.md

-# SBISIS
-Standardized Ball Information Sure Independence Screening
+# SBISIS-Standardized Ball Information Sure Independence Screening

 SBISIS is a generic nonparametric sure independence screening procedure, on the basis of a recently